Domenico Alfani: Life

 His son, Orazio Alfani, was also a prominent painter in Perugia, and founder of the academy of painting in that city.
 Since father and son were in the habit of painting in conjunction, it is difficult to determine the true authorship of some of the well-known works.
-For examples, the Holy Family is one of the best disputed works, which is at Uffizi.
+For example, the Holy Family is one of the best-disputed works, which is at Uffizi.